161 NE 82nd Avenue•Portland, OR 97220•Ph (503) 916-6437•Fx (503) 916-2679

 ••Ph •Fx

 The lovely RAIN has come!
 Please send an extra set of clothing to include shoes for your students.
-We do go outside if it is sprinkling or intermittent rain and if they get wet, we do not have enough extra clothing or shoes to let them change.
+We do go outside if it is sprinkling or intermittent rain and if students get wet, we do not have enough extra clothing or shoes to let them change.

 Hello to the amazing Vestal hive!